by W. Kolber, MHA

 - Are there any side effects or residual effects from each treatment option?

 - How will each treatment improve my health, or the quality of my life?

 - How long is the recovery period?

 Step 5: Continue learning as much as you can about your illness or condition.
 If possible, try to meet face-to-visit with the doctor providing the second opinion.
-There are great hospitals like the Mayo Clinic that will give you their expert opinion based on reviewing your tests and records, too.
+There are great hospitals like the Mayo Clinic, Cleveland Clinic, Stanford health Care, and other major medical centers that will give you their expert opinion based on reviewing your tests and records, too.
 While this can be valuable it is not the same as seeing the doctor in person.

 Tip: You will also need copies of your medical records sent to your second doctor before the appointment.
 Your original doctor should be able to do this for you.

 Step 6: During your office visit with the doctor giving you a 2nd opinion you want to make sure you understand the second doctor’s opinion about your diagnosis.
 You also want to know if additional tests might help to provide a clearer understanding of your condition and your treatment options.

 If the diagnosis from the second doctor is different than the first or s/he is not confident in the original diagnosis you may want to consider a third opinion.
 Once your original diagnosis is confirmed by another doctor who specializes in your illness the likelihood that the diagnosis is accurate is much higher.